Concepts¶

 SECURE (Data Flow Safety): Evaluates the absence of dangerous operations and taint flows.

-A program can earn any combination of these pillars, unlocking different Quality Medals (e.g., a SILVER medal, or the ultimate GOLD medal).
+A program can earn any combination of these pillars, unlocking different Quality Medals (e.g., a SILVER medal, or the ultimate PLATINUM medal).
 This preserves nuances: Topos never collapses a security failure into a complexity score.

 Code Quality as a Characteristic Morphism¶